In This Article

 According to Frank, the products can be used on all skin types and won't cause any unwanted after-effects, noting the line works for all skin types.

 The facial took less than 30 minutes, and afterward, I couldn’t believe how dewy and glowing my skin looked.
 “I like my skin to glow like I just got out of the shower,” Graham said, and I couldn’t agree more.
 The clay mask definitely leaves a bit of a film behind, so if you prefer a matte finish, this isn’t the ritual for you (but blotting your face a bit with some tissue takes care of the excess shine quickly).
 I’m not sure if my skin felt necessarily cleaner (my blackheads seemed just as prominent as ever), but it certainly looked brighter and more nourished—or lit, in millennial speak.

 You might have noticed that Madonna’s skincare products aren’t exactly wallet-friendly.
-In fact, all the products Graham used on me ring it over $1000, which is an extravagant number, to put it lightly.
+In fact, all the products Graham used on me ring in over $1,000 combined, which is an extravagant number, to put it lightly.
 But if you have the funds or are looking for something to splurge on, the Rejuvenator Set will certainly give you noticeable results.
-And if you consider that a facial can set you back upwards of a $100 and you'll get at least six uses out of the mask, it evens out in a way(ish).
+And if you consider that a facial can set you back upward of a $100 and you'll get at least six uses out of the mask, it evens out in a way(ish).